hanabi/hanabi.github.io/Reference.md

   * But when *both* of the 2's are on chop, the team has to choose to save one of them and they can choose whichever player that they want.
 * Subsequently, it is **illegal** for someone to perform a *5 Stall* if both copies of the same 2 are both on the chop of two different players.
 They must instead choose to save one of the 2's.

+### Saving Playable Cards when the Preceding Cards Are Not Promptable

+* Often times, a player will have two similar clued cards in their hand with the left-most being unplayable and the right-most being playable.
+In this situation, the other members of the team cannot use a *Prompt* to "get" the cards, since the left-most would misplay.
+* For example, in a 3-player game:
+  * Red 1 is played on the stacks.
+  * Earlier on in the game, Bob was given a *2 Save* clue.
+Now, he has a playable red 2 on his slot 5 and an unplayable blue 2 on his slot 4.
+  * Cathy has a red 3 on her chop.
+  * If Alice clued the red 3 in Cathy's hand, Bob would be *Prompted* for slot 4, and blue 2 would misplay.
+* In this example, Cathy's red 3 is in danger of being discarded soon, so Alice is in a rough spot.
+From *Save Principle*, Alice is expected to not let the playable red 3 get discarded.
+But cluing the red 3 would cause Bob to misplay the valuable blue 2.
+* Players in this kind of situation will generally solve it in two ways:

+#### A Tempo Clue + A Play Clue

+* Two players can work together.
+One player can give a *Tempo Clue* to the unpromptable card, and the other player can give a *Play Clue* to the next card.
+* Alternatively, one player can give a *Tempo Clue* to the unpromptable card and assume that the player with the next card will give some clue.
+Later on, someone can clue the next card.
+* Note that in these types of situations, the *Tempo Clue* will often cause a *Tempo Clue Chop Move*, which may or may not be desired.

+#### A Play Clue + A Fix Clue

+* If the next player will not immediately misplay, then sometimes you can give the *Play Clue* to the next card first.
+* The other players on the team are expected to realize what is going on and help out by immediately giving a *Fix Clue* to the *Prompted* player before they misplay.

 ### Spillover Chop Move

 * If an *Order Chop Move* or a *Trash Order Chop Move* is performed, but the player who is supposed to *Chop Move* already has every single card in their hand clued, then this is very strange.